nogibjj/Final_Group_Project/README.md

 # Final_Group_Project
 This is a repository for IDS 706 Final Team Project.
 Produced by Kelly Tong, Cassie Kang, Katherine Tian.

+## Purpose

 ## Research Questions
 - What is the highest popularity track in the dataset?
 - Which genre of music are the most popular?
 - Trends in popularity - Does releasing a song at a certain month of a year, lead to higher popularity?

+## App Demonstration
+APP can be found here: [MusicScheduleBuilder](http://myfinalschedule.kindground-9784b48c.westus2.azurecontainerapps.io)

+## App Functionality
+**Build a schedule for listening to popular spotify music:** This app helps to build schedule for listening to popular spotify music.
+Users can input their desired music songs, and the schedule builder will be able to return a daily schedule for the user.
+The schedule will be able to return the exact time suitable for listening to the music without interfering with the user's other essential to-dos.

 ## Load Test - Quantitative Assessment
 We use `Locust` test to load test for our Flask app.
 This is a useful platform for testing web application.
 It helps us assess how our web application handles increased requests.